Most of us are having a really tough time right now. At the same time, beautiful things are happening all around us.

 The good is out there; it always has been and it always will be, we just need to search for it.
 Turn off the noise and purposely notice the calm.
 Breathe slowly and deeply.
 Be still so you can see the light around you.

 Let me encourage you to make a paradigm shift.
-Intentionally notice the little things: the giggle of a child, a cute puppy held by someone in your Zoom call, the taste of your favorite food, the smell of your morning coffee, or the feel of the cool air on your face.
-These little things are surrounding us every day and they can be magical if you look with new lenses.
+Start by intentionally noticing the little things such as the giggle of a child, a cute puppy held by someone in your Zoom call, the taste of your favorite food, the smell of your morning coffee, or the feel of the cool air on your face.
+These little things are surrounding us every day and they can be magical if you look a new lens.

 Sometimes we are so engulfed in the negativity and darkness, that we can easily miss the beauty.
 It requires effort on our part to see past the negative, to go in search of good, positive things.
 When we do make the effort, it’s worth it.
 Regularly discovering or noticing moments of beauty and light can bring thankfulness, lead to a healthier mindset, increase our resilience, and improve our ability to cope.

 My personal experience with social-distancing during this time of COVID has forced me to slow down and take a look at my priorities.
 It has forced me to pivot and change how I look at my life and my business.
 To look closely at my relationships and see a deeper value in those who I find precious.

 It goes against my nature to slow down, but because of it, I’ve been able to shift my concept of success and how I practice art therapy.
 I began to offer art therapy virtually, something I never thought I would do because I thought it would be too impersonal.
 But by doing art therapy with clients through telehealth, I’ve come to realize that one of my gifts is to connect well with clients even online.
 This works.